Dementia With Lewy Bodies (cont.)

 - DLB shortens life expectancy.

 The rate of progression varies considerably, but most people die within 5-7 years after their disease is diagnosed.
-The cause of death is usually a complication
+The cause of death is usually a complication of the disease.

 - People with the disease develop severe dementia and eventually may have only limited ability to move.